Jessie Bates

-Jessie Bates III (born February 26, 1997) is an American football safety for the Atlanta Falcons of the National Football League (NFL).
-He played college football at Wake Forest, and was drafted by the Cincinnati Bengals in the second round of the 2018 NFL Draft.
+Jessie Bates III (born February 26, 1997) is an American professional football safety for the Atlanta Falcons of the National Football League (NFL).
+He played college football for the Wake Forest Demon Deacons and was selected by the Cincinnati Bengals in the second round of the 2018 NFL draft.

-Early years
+Early life

 Bates attended Snider High School in Fort Wayne, Indiana.
 Along with football, he also played basketball.
 He originally committed to play college football for the Toledo Rockets, but he flipped his commitment to the Wake Forest Demon Deacons in February 2015.
 Bates is the son of his single mother Theresa and has 6 siblings, his older sister Aaliyah, his younger brother Von and step-siblings Donavan, Nate, Kameron and Ariana.

 College career

 Bates did not play as a true freshman at Wake Forest in 2015 and chose to redshirt.

 As a redshirt freshman in 2016, Bates played in all 13 of Wake Forest's games.
 He returned 18 punts for 73 yards along with tallying five interceptions (two returned for touchdowns), 100 tackles (3.5 for loss), four pass deflections and one forced fumble.
-After the season, he was named to the USA Today Freshman All-America Team, the All-ACC Second-team, and to the ACC All-Freshman First-team.
+After the season, he was named to the USA Today Freshman All-America Team, the All-Atlantic Coast Conference (ACC) Second-team, and to the ACC All-Freshman First-team.

 In 2017, as a redshirt sophomore, Bates played in 11 of Wake Forest's 13 games, missing two due to injury.
-In those 11 games, he returned eight punts for 161 yards and one touchdowns along with recording 79 tackles (six for loss), five pass deflections and one forced fumble.
-After the season, he declared for the 2018 NFL Draft.
+In those 11 games, he returned eight punts for 161 yards and one touchdown along with recording 79 tackles (six for loss), five pass deflections and one forced fumble.
+After the season, he declared for the 2018 NFL draft.

 Professional career

+Pre-draft

 On January 4, 2018, Bates announced his decision to forgo his remaining eligibility and enter the 2018 NFL Draft.
 He attended the NFL Scouting Combine in Indianapolis and completed the majority of combine drills, but opted to skip the bench press.
 Bates performed well and finished third among safeties in the 60-yard shuttle, fourth among safeties in three-cone drill, and fifth among safeties in the short shuttle.
 He also earned the ninth best time among his position group in the 40-yard dash and had the tenth best vertical jump.

 On March 13, 2018, Bates participated at Wake Forest's pro day and performed the bench press and short shuttle (4.25s).
 He attended pre-draft visits with multiple teams, including the Tennessee Titans, Pittsburgh Steelers, Detroit Lions, and Carolina Panthers.
 At the conclusion of the pre-draft process, Bates was projected to a second or third round pick by NFL draft experts and scouts.
 He was ranked as the third best free safety prospect in the draft by DraftScout.com, the fourth best safety in the draft by NFL analyst Mike Mayock, and was also ranked as the fifth best safety by Sports Illustrated.